postmanlabs/labs-docs/src/pages/docs/getting-started/sending-the-first-request.md

 1. Enter `postman-echo.com/get` for the request URL.
 1. Select **Send**.

-You will see the response data sent from the server in the lower pane.
+Postman displays the response data sent from the server in the lower pane.

 <img alt="Sending a request" src="https://assets.postman.com/postman-docs/first-request-sent-v9-4.jpg" width="716px">